littlelanguages/ll/README.md

 ll-tlca run x.tlca
 ```

-If everything is working correctly, you should see the following output:
+If everything is working correctly, you will see the following output:

 ```
 x = 10: Int